nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Why do objects and overlay classes matter in Studio app module?

 Some readers might ask this question after reading the above section on overlay classes.
 I had to introduce overlay classes because they are important in Studio app module: track items in playlist Viewer are overlay classes.
-In fact, there are at least three of them: a base object representing track items for studio and other apps (appModules.splstudio.SPLTrackItem), a generic representation of Studio track item (appModules.splstudio.SPLStudioTrackItem), and Studio 5.10 track item (appModules.splstudio.SPLStudio510TrackItem; in case of 5.10, it derives its power from track item class for Studio 5.0x, which in turn is powered by Studio track item powered by IAccessible).
+In fact, there are at least three of them: an abstract base class representing track items for studio and other apps (appModules.splstudio.SPLTrackItem), a generic representation of Studio track item (appModules.splstudio.SPLStudioTrackItem), and a playlist viewer (main window) track item (appModules.splstudio.StudioPlaylistViewerItem; in case of playlist viewer item class, it derives its power from track item class for Studio, which in turn is powered by abstract SPL track item powered by IAccessible).

 These classes were born when I started working on Studio 5.10 support in 2014.
 Because Studio 5.10 uses a different way of showing track properties, I had to come up with a way to take care of them.
 Adding to the urgency was the fact that Studio 5.10 uses check marks to indicate whether a track is selected for playback (Studio 5.0x and earlier uses check boxes), and when check marks are checked in Studio 5.10, NVDA would not announce newly checked state, fixed by defining a routine to be used when SPACE is pressed (via an overlay class).
 In addition, initial version of Track Finder (see below) was sensitive to object description changes, I modified it to account for differences between Studio versions.